 Standard Shoelace Knot

-Also known as the "Around The Tree" shoelace knot" or simply the "Bowknot", this is probably the most common method for tying shoelaces: Make a loop with one end, wrap the other end around and pull a loop through the "hole" in the middle.
+Also known as the “Bunny Rabbit” or the “Loop, Swoop and Pull” knot, this is probably the most common method for tying shoes.
+Make a loop with one end, wrap the other end around and pull a loop through the “hole” in the middle.

 Take the left (yellow) end and pass it around to the right, going behind the right loop.